There’s never a bad time for a glass of good white wine, particularly if it’s one of the best bottles available.

-Finding a refined and truly dialed-in California Chardonnay isn’t quite as easy as it used to be these days but some of the old guard are still up to some tasty old tricks.
+Finding a refined and truly dialed-in California Chardonnay isn’t quite as easy as it used to be these days but some of the old guards are still up to some tasty old tricks.
 This wine bursts with brioche, zest, and fresh flowers while staying buttoned up with class and cellar potential.

 Palacio de Fefinanes Albariño

-This fantastic take on Albariño sizzles with neon-bright fruit flavors, rippling acidity, and a cleanliness on the palate that’s mostly unmated within the varietal.
+This fantastic take on Albariño sizzles with neon-bright fruit flavors, rippling acidity, and cleanliness on the palate that’s mostly unmated within the varietal.
 You’ll love its pizazz, which runs at full throttle from when the cork pops to the very last sip.

 Kelley Fox Freedom Hill Vineyard Pinot Blanc

-By now, most in the northwest have heard the name Kelley Fox but her wines are worthy of national, if not international attention.
+By now, most in the Northwest have heard the name Kelley Fox but her wines are worthy of national, if not international attention.
 Case in point: Her exceptional Pinot Blanc, which is as elegant, layered, and lasting as any of the best white Burgundies out there.
 It’s made with care and sources from Freedom Hill Vineyard, one of the better Willamette Valley sites.

 J. de Villebois Pouilly-Fumé Marnes Kimméridgiennes

-Made in a corner of France that made Sauvignon Blanc famous, this wine remains a standard bearer.
+Made in a corner of France that made Sauvignon Blanc famous, this wine remains a standard-bearer.
 There’s great Sauv Blanc in the states and New Zealand and beyond but it’s hard not to just want to return to the limestone soils of the eastern Loire Valley, where the grape really, really sings.